Dazcam/Bioinformatics-tutorials/pages/snakemake/run_basic_process.md

 Great.
 All we have done here is copy the fastq files from the resources to results directory and added the text `fq processed.` to each file.
 At this stage, it doesn't really matter what each job is actually doing.
-It is improtant to understand that  snakemake is not interested in is what each job actually does.
+It is improtant to understand that snakemake is not interested in what each job actually does.
 It is only interested in tracking files and setting parameters in order to communicate with Hawk, schedule your jobs and run your pipeline efficently.